Minhphan06/tictactoe-game/README.md

 ## How to Play
 - Run the script: `python tictactoe.py`
-- Two players take turns entering their moves as `row,col`.
+- Two players take turns entering their moves.
 - First player to align 3 symbols (row, column, or diagonal) wins.